re-mote-sensing/re-mote/Documentation/Water_Sensor/Specification.md

 ## Server Node

-Raspberry pi is the inexpansive option, any PC that runs Docker can be used (Windows, Linux, MacOS).
+Raspberry Pi is the inexpansive option, any PC that runs Docker can be used (Windows, Linux, MacOS).

 | Part           | Link                                                         |
 | -------------- | ------------------------------------------------------------ |